Fear of Men

 Fear of Men is a Brighton-based band that formed in early 2011 and consists of Jess Weiss (vocals/guitar), Daniel Falvey (guitars/keyboards) and Michael Miles (drums).
 On 12 February 2013 the band released a reverse chronological compilation of their early singles through Kanine Records called Early Fragments.
 The band released their debut album Loom in April 2014 through Kanine Records.
 A limited edition Record Store Day Vinyl was released on 19 April 2014.
 In 2016 they released their second album Fall Forever.

 History

 Fear of Men was formed in early 2011 by Jessica Weiss and Daniel Falvey.
 For her art degree, Weiss had been creating soundtracks for her short films and she met Falvey at one of the exhibitions for her films.
 Falvey, a guitarist and a fellow art student, liked her recordings and they started working together.
-Weiss became the lead vocalist and lyricist, while Lin and Anthony joined on bass and drums respectively.
+Weiss became the lead vocalist and lyricist, while Lin Agnholt and Anthony joined on bass and drums respectively.